VIWET/GoDepositCLI/README.md

 - `--keystore-kdf`

-	The key derivation function, that will be used for keystore generation.
+	The key derivation function, that will be used for keystore generating.
 There are only two possible values: `scrypt` and `pbkdf2`.

 - `--chain`